Pastel (food): Indonesia

-In Indonesia, pastel refers to a pie of crust made of thin pastry filled with meat (usually chicken) mixed with vegetables (chopped carrot and beans), rice vermicelli and sometimes egg, then deep fried in vegetable oil.
-It is consumed as snack and commonly sold in Indonesian traditional markets.
-The similar Manadonese version replace thin flour pie crust with bread and filled with spicy cakalang (skipjack tuna) is called panada.
+In Indonesia, pastel refers to a pie crust made of thin pastry filled with meat (usually chicken) mixed with vegetables (peas, chopped carrots, and diced potatoes), rice vermicelli, and sometimes slices of egg, then deep fried in vegetable oil.
+It is consumed as a snack and commonly sold in Indonesian traditional markets.
+The similar Manadonese version replaces thin flour pie crust with bread and filled with spicy cakalang (skipjack tuna) is called panada.

 Philippines

 In the Philippines, pastel may refer to any (usually chicken or meat) casserole dish baked in a pie crust.
 Among Muslim Filipinos, pastel is an alternative spelling of pastil, which refer to two different dishes.
 Pastil (also spelled patil, patel, or patir) among the Danao-speaking peoples refers to white rice and meat wrapped in a banana leaf; while pastil among the Tausug people refers to a nativized version of the empanada.
-In the province of Camiguin, however, it refers specifically to pastel de Camiguín, a soft, sweet filled bun.
+In the province of Camiguin, however, it refers specifically to pastel de Camiguín, a soft, sweet-filled bun.

 Puerto Rico

-In Puerto Rico, where the word is generally used in its plural form (pasteles), it is a dish which includes diced pork with olives, capers, raisins, chickpeas, and sweet peppers.
-This mixture is centered in dough made mainly of green bananas with a small portion of plantain, yautía, and potato.
+In Puerto Rico, where the word is generally used in its plural form (pasteles), it is a dish that includes diced pork (or chicken) with olives, raisins, chickpeas, and sweet bell peppers.
+This mixture is centered in dough made mainly of green bananas with a small portion of green plantain, roots ("yautía"), pumpkin, coconut milk, and potato.
 The dough is tinted with annatto oil.
-It is wrapped in plantain leaf, tied with string, boiled and later served, typically, with arroz con gandules (yellow-rice with pigeon peas).
-The overall effect is very similar to Mexican and Peruvian tamales.
-It is not a pastry.
+(Cassava or yucca "pasteles" dough only has yucca, coconut milk, and annatto oil in the mix.)
+Each "pastel" is wrapped in plantain leaf, tied in pairs with a string (the pair is called a "yunta"), boiled, and then unwrapped and served, typically with yellow rice with pigeon peas.
+The overall effect is very similar to Mexican and Peruvian tamales, but with a very different flavor since this dough is not corn-based.
+This is not a pastry by any means.